 Proper management of these factors can help decrease the potential cases of absconding in UAE.

-It is very important to understand the ins and outs of absconding in UAE for employers, employees, and visitors alike.
-Absconding in UAE can lead to legal complications, such as fines, bans, and more.
-Therefore, it is better to be aware of the framework to avoid being in such situations.
 Employers must ensure they are taking care of their employees, and employees, on the other hand, must leave their jobs legally and on good terms if they decide to quit, rather than disappearing.
 Similarly, visa holders must be vigilant about the expiry of their visas.
 If they encounter any issues with renewals, cancellations, etc., they should reach out to the appropriate government authorities and communicate clearly.

-1. How to check absconding status in UAE?
+1. How to check absconding status online?

 2. Is there any legal protection for false ongoing absconding cases?